DanielePalaia/greenplumToSplunk/README.md

 ## Summary
 This prototype is continuing the experiment done here: </br>
 https://github.com/DanielePalaia/splunkExternalTables</br>
 But in this case is doing the opposite test.
-From a Greenplum table this is storing in parallel logs on Splunk passing through a web external table.</br>
+From a Greenplum table this is storing in parallel logs on Splunk passing through a writable web external table.</br>
 A jar is provided </br>
 This one is taking in input a file and storing it on splunk </br>
 A bash script is encapsulating it.
 It catch piped input, save it on a temporary file and pass it to the .jar </br>